Hello! I’m a backend developer on the Wadiz Funding Development Team.

 [10:24:19.498][http-bio-8080-exec-7] INFO - ClientConnector.request() | request

-[10:24:42.510][http-bio-8080-exec-4] DEBUG - AbstractHandlerMethodMapping...I can't see where the response went—it takes about 30 seconds to show up.
+[10:24:42.510][http-bio-8080-exec-4] DEBUG - AbstractHandlerMethodMapping...It takes about 30 seconds, and I can't see where the response has gone.
 It's processing a request from another thread.

 Duplicate communications

 Previously, we set the expiration time for the Redis distributed lock to 5 seconds.
-So, as shown in the API flow above, if the response time from the external provider exceeded 5 seconds (the default), the next request could acquire the lock even though the current process hadn’t finished yet.
+So, as shown in the API flow above, if the response time from the external service exceeded 5 seconds (the default), the next request could acquire the lock even though the process hadn’t finished yet.
 From Redis’s perspective, this wasn’t a problem.

 Here's how we improved it!

 I narrowed down the options using the process of elimination!
 I wanted to avoid altering the table structure as much as possible, and introducing a new system would have required us to factor in the learning curve.
-Since this is a legacy project, it was difficult to gauge the scope of potential side effects from changing how Redis operates.
+Since this is a legacy project, it was difficult to gauge the scope of side effects that might result from changing how Redis operates.
 Additionally, because the business logic required immediate responses, switching to an asynchronous approach was also challenging.

 In closing